Twalord/PykeBot/README.md

 Given a link the bot will find all players in the tournament and build op.gg multilinks for them.
 Furthermore, the bot can go on op.gg and add soloQ rankings to each team and player.

-For now PykeBot supports SINN League, Toornament and Challengermode.
+For now PykeBot supports SINN League, Toornament, Premiertour and Challengermode.

 ## Installation